-EDUC 346-(2, 3) Aboriginal and Indigenous Education This course provides teacher candidates with a deep understanding of the Truth and Reconciliation Commission (TRC) Calls to Action.
+EDUC 346-(2, 3) Aboriginal and Indigenous Education This course provides teacher candidates with an opportunity to develop a deep understanding of the Truth and Reconciliation Commission (TRC) Calls to Action.
 Teacher candidates build their knowledge by embedding cultural and Indigenous and Aboriginal perspectives, and develop an understanding of oral history and the Indigenous perspectives on historical and current issues.
 They explore, design and examine pedagogical strategies to support learners in the classroom.
+Graded on a PASS/FAIL basis.

-EDUC 351-(2, 3) Curriculum and Instruction: Second Language This course provides Elementary teacher candidates with curricular, instructional and assessment methods for teaching a second language.
+EDUC 351-(2, 3) Curriculum and Instruction: Second Language

+This course provides Elementary teacher candidates with curricular, instructional and assessment methods for teaching a second language.
 The second language offered may be French, or another provincially approved second language, such as a local Indigenous language.
-Teacher candidates develop a deep understanding of second language acquisition and development; research-informed pedagogical content knowledge; and ways to personalize classroom learning.
+Teacher candidates are provided with an opportunity to develop a deep understanding of second language acquisition and development; research-informed pedagogical content knowledge; and ways to personalize classroom learning.
+Graded on a PASS/FAIL basis.